MikeAustin71/numberstrops/README.md

-# numberstrops
+# numberstr

-A utility to manage integer and floating point number strings
+This utility is designed to manage integer and floating point number strings.